I love our fence and the reminder of the love of my family. 🙂

 When it was all said and done, I felt a sense of accomplishment.
 I actually helped my father build a picket fence!
 Those two-and-a-half hours I spent in the rain finishing up this project was some of the best stuff I’ve done in a long time.

 Ella and I painted the fence a few days later, and while doing so, she asked about Papa and his woodworking skills.

 How did he get this skill?

 Tell me the story of why Papa builds picket fences.

-Someday, I want to learn to build picket fences for my kids.
+I’d like to learn how to build picket fences for my children someday.

-It turns out, Ella also got some of the good stuff that counts too.
+It turns out, Ella got some of the good stuff too.